-In the 2017/18 season, Ms. Hamaoui joined the prestigious Ensemble of the Deutsche Oper Berlin, where she sang the roles of Pamina in Die Zauberflöte, Ninette in L'amour des trois oranges, Annina in La Traviata alongside Leo Nucci, and Das Monster in the world premiere of Frankenstein, among other appearances.
+Previously, Ms. Hamaoui joined the prestigious Ensemble of the Deutsche Oper Berlin, where she sang the roles of Pamina in Die Zauberflöte, Ninette in L'amour des trois oranges, Annina in La Traviata alongside Leo Nucci, and Das Monster in the world premiere of Frankenstein, among other appearances.

-In previous seasons, Ms. Hamaoui made her debut as the title character in Gounod's Roméo et Juliette with the Canadian Vocal Arts Institute and as Adina in L'elisir d'amore with the San Francisco Conservatory of Music at the Kennedy Center.
+Ms. Hamaoui made her debut as the title character in Gounod's Roméo et Juliette with the Canadian Vocal Arts Institute and as Adina in L'elisir d'amore with the San Francisco Conservatory of Music at the Kennedy Center.
 Ms. Hamaoui is also an avid recitalist: she has given solo recitals everywhere from New York City with the Art Song Preservation Society to Montevideo, Uruguay with La Escena Vocal.